site search by freefind |

 “In your anger do not sin”: Do not let the sun go down while you are still angry, and do not give the devil a foothold.
 Eph.
 4:26-27

 This is an interesting statement.
-If we are told not to do something, then it must be possible to do it.
+If we are told not to do something, then it must be possible.
 For example, God would not have told Adam not to eat of the Tree of the Knowledge of Good and Evil if it was not possible for him to take it.
 So a warning or instruction is given against a very real possibility.

 The above paragraph may seem obvious, but I want to show something.
 The fact that instruction is given means there is a choice.
-We are in danger of giving place to the devil, but we have the choice not to do it as well.
-The old saying, “The devil made me do it,” at least for the Christian, is simply not true.
+We are in danger of giving place to the devil, but we have the option not to do it as well.
+The old saying, “The devil made me do it,” at least for the Christian, is untrue.
 We do not have to give place to the devil.
 It is a horrible possibility, but it is a choice.

 Having said that, what does it mean to give place to the devil?
 How do we give control of our life to satan?

-Like any study of Scripture we need to look at context.
+Like any study of Scripture, we need to look at the context.
 Here it is in a couple of different versions:

 ”Go ahead and be angry.
 You do well to be angry—but don't use your anger as fuel for revenge.
 And don't stay angry.
 Don't go to bed angry.
 Don't give the Devil that kind of foothold in your life.”
 [The Message]